JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 #### Using binary declaration APIs introduced in 1.3

+> __Important:__ The approach described in this section is deprecated in Kotlin 1.3.30 and will not be available since Kotlin 1.3.40.
+Consider using the [`binaries`](#declaring-binaries) block instead.

 It is possible to use the binary declaration APIs introduced in 1.3 in addition to the binaries DSL.
 One can specify one or more of the `outputKinds` for a compilation using these APIs.
 The following output kinds are available: